THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 The resulting tape allows us to date the first audio

-recording of “Cars Hiss By My Window” in this setting.
+recording of “Cars Hiss By My Window” right in this setting.

 Although incomplete and barely hinted at, the tune's